cdevents/spec/spec.md

 ## Abstract

 CDEvents is a common specification for Continuous Delivery events.
-For more background information please see our [README.md](README.md).

 ## Overview